omerfaruksekmen/CineVibe/README.md

 <p align="center">
   CineVibe is a comprehensive movie application that uses modern architectural designs and the latest Android technologies.
-  It is developed with Jetpack Compose and built on the MVVM architecture.
+  It is developed with Kotlin-Jetpack Compose and built on the MVVM architecture.
 Web services (APIs) are integrated via Retrofit for internet-based operations.
 Additionally, Room database is used for local-based operations.
 </p>